Having a clear ethos and culture is important for a department.

 There are different ways by which and reasons why students are assessed in maths

+Each unit now begins with a prerequisite quiz to assess what students already know in terms of the foundations of the topic.
+Every students has ABCD cards to answer multiple choice questions live in class so the teacher can get feedback and respond to it in real time.
 There are regular low stakes quizzes to gain insights into strengths and weaknesses.
 Blocks of work are punctuated by end of block assessments.
-This is followed up by a Learning Improvement Feedback Time or “LIFT” lesson—a lesson dedicated to giving feedback to the students as a class, making improvements, talking about misconceptions and providing extra practice where needed.
+These are followed up by Learning Improvement Feedback Time or “LIFT” lesson—a lesson dedicated to giving feedback to the students as a class, making improvements, talking about misconceptions and providing extra practice where needed.
 This goes some way to our efforts to leave no child behind.